 Baby Apples

 With the wide range of apples available throughout the year and the fruit’s versatility, they’re a great option to share with the kids from the time they start solids.
-From apple puree and applesauce to baked apple slices and stewed apples, there are so many really easy ways to prepare this fruit for baby.
+From apple puree and applesauce to baked apple slices and stewed apples, there are so many really easy ways to prepare apples for babies.

 Apples are also not a common allergen, so they can make a wonderful early food when prepared safely.